pimcore/pimcore/docs/Development_Documentation/04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md

 ## Dynamic Generation on Request
-Pimcore auto-generates a thumbnail if it doesn't exist and is directly called via it's file path (not using any of the `getThumbnail()` methods).
+Pimcore auto-generates a thumbnail if requested but doesn't exist and is directly called via it's file path (not using any of the `getThumbnail()` methods).
 For example: Call `http://example.com/website/var/tmp/image-thumbnails/0/6644/thumb__contentimages/placeholder.jpeg` ("6644" is the asset ID and "contentimages" is the name of the thumbnail) directly in your browser.
 Now pimcore checks